 utilizing the space for service projects, or simply taking a visit

 to one of the gardens.
-Partnering with local gardening experts, P-Patch
+Partnering with local gardening experts, the P-Patch program

 to youth of diverse economic, racial, and ethnic backgrounds.
 Our

 youth gardening opportunities strive to incorporate youth into the